Proto-Austronesian language: Wolff's reconstruction

+However, Blust was critical of Wolff's attempts to merge *t and *C, as it depends on the reconstruction of phonemic stress in the proto-language, and he believed such a reconstruction is questionable.

 Shibata's reconstruction

-In 2025, Kye Shibata made several changes to reconstructed Proto-Austronesian phonology based on careful examination of Formosan reflexes, resulting in a contrast between dental and retroflex phonemes.
-In addition to that, when compared to Blust's reconstruction, Shibata's avoided phonemes that aren't supported by Formosan evidence, namely *c, *D, *r, and *ñ.
+In 2025, Kye Shibata made several changes to reconstructed Proto-Austronesian phonology based on an examination of Formosan reflexes, recasting the reconstruction of Proto-Austronesian in terms of a contrast between dental and retroflex phonemes.